 Change "xx (binary)" with the decimal value throughout the document as follows:

 “The Backup AWV Setting subfield is used to set the alternative AWV of the peer STA.
 The default alternative AWV of the peer STA is set to omni-directional.
-If the Backup AWV Setting subfield is 00 (binary), the peer STA does not update the alternative AWV.
-If the Backup AWV Setting subfield is 01 (binary), the peer STA set the alternative AWV according to the AWV specified by the Peer Tx Antenna Parameter field.
-If the Backup AWV Setting subfield is 10 (binary), the current received AWV of peer is used to update the alternative AWV; if the Backup AWV Setting subfield is 11 (binary), it indicates that the last transmitted AWV of peer is used to update the alternative AWV.”
+If the Backup AWV Setting subfield is 0, the peer STA does not update the alternative AWV.
+If the Backup AWV Setting subfield is 1 , the peer STA set the alternative AWV according to the AWV specified by the Peer Tx Antenna Parameter field.
+If the Backup AWV Setting subfield is 2, the current received AWV of peer is used to update the alternative AWV; if the Backup AWV Setting subfield is 3, it indicates that the last transmitted AWV of peer is used to update the alternative AWV.”